TaitoUnited/wordpress-template/README.md

 ## Links

-Non-production basic auth credentials: TODO: change `user` / `painipaini`.
+Non-production basic auth credentials: `user` / `painipaini`.
 If the admin account is shared among people, you can find the admin credentials from shared password manager.

 [//]: # (GENERATED LINKS START)